Nina Green, the boy's mother, said if parents let their child be who they are, then they'll get nothing but the best out of them.

 A 16-year-old boy is being showered with love and support after he wore a red dress to his school prom.
 Korben spoke out his wish of wearing a dress to his prom when he was 12 years old and he lived that dream when he turned 16.
 The boy wore a sequined tuxedo and ballgown skirt and was cheered on by pupils and staff at Archbishop Sancroft High School in Harleston, Norfolk, reported the BBC.
 His mother, Nina Green, shared a photo of the 16-year-old wearing the dress.
 "At age 12, my son announced he wanted to go to his school prom in a gown.
 Four years later we made it happen.
 I’m so incredibly proud of him for being true to himself and the reception he got from his whole school was incredible," she wrote while sharing the pictures.
 "He wants to go as himself, while expressing his feminine side — with a tuxedo on the top and a dress at the bottom, very much influenced by (actor) Billy Porter.
 He wanted to be Korben... but in a dress."

 Green said she wanted to show him "living his best life" and added that she was incredibly proud of him for staying true to himself rather than fitting into stereotypes.
 His mom's support means the world to him.
 "It sends a message - you can be who you want to be," said Korben.
-Green recalls the response of his schoolmates when he reached school in the splendid dress.
+Green recalls the response of his schoolmates when he reached school in a splendid dress.
 "As soon as he got out of the car, everyone just cheered and I was crying, some of the teachers were crying, because he was being who he wanted to be," she recalled.
 "Everyone has been very supportive, and his year group has been incredible.
 If you let your child be who they are then you'll get nothing but the best out of them.

 At age 12 my son announced he wanted to go to his school #prom in a gown.
 Four years later we made it happen.
 I’m so incredibly #proud of him for being true to himself & the reception he got from his whole school was incredible.
 What do you think @michellevisage @theebillyporter pic.twitter.com/lsLKnmY9k5— Nina Green (@thisisneenz) July 1, 2022